Table of Contents

 - Online — Use the Online Whistleblower Complaint Form.

-- Fax, Mail, Or Email — Send a letter or a printed copy of the complaint form to your local OSHA office.
+- Fax, Mail, or Email — Send a letter or a printed copy of the complaint form to your local OSHA office.
 Include your name, address, email, and phone number.

 - Phone — Contact your local OSHA office.
 You can also call OSHA’s national helpline at 1-800-321-OSHA.